instruct-rb/instruct/SCRATCHPAD.md

 end
 ```

-How can I do something where I can have transcript reasoning and then structured response, all without having to make
+How can I do something where I can have prompt reasoning and then structured response, all without having to make
 a second call to the model.
 ```
   structured_reponse = StructuredResponse.new(animal_sounds: '[]string')
   "some_prompt" + (structured_response + "give your reasoning before the structured response").finalized_single_use
-  NTS: if gen is called with a structured_response and it hasn't been put in the transcript already, then it adds it's own single_use prompt to the end (unless explicitly told not to).
+  NTS: if gen is called with a structured_response and it hasn't been put in the prompt already, then it adds it's own single_use prompt to the end (unless explicitly told not to).
 ```